Syntax Document

 }

-var tup = (1, 1.1, true) // v Declare and assign; multiple elements are separated by commas
+var tup = (1, 1.1, true) // v declare and assign, multiple elements separated by comma

-var tup = (1) // x A tuple must contain at least two elements
+var tup = (1) // x tuple must contain at least two elements, otherwise cannot distinguish between expression and tup

-var foo = tup[0] // v Literal 0 represents the first element in the tuple, and so on
+var foo = tup[0] // v index 0 represents the first element in tuple, and so on

-// x Expression access is not allowed for tuple elements; only integer literals are allowed
+// x element access in tuple does not allow expressions, only int literals are allowed

 var foo = tup[1 + 1]

-tup[0] = 2 // v Modify the value of an element in the tuple
+tup[0] = 2 // v modify value in tuple

 var list = [1, 2, 3]